cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 ### 2.6 Compatibility

-#### COMPAT-001: Android Version Support (Must Have)
+#### COMPAT-001: Mobile & Desktop Platform Support (Must Have)
-**Target:** Android 8.0 (API 26) and above
+**Target:** Shared Flutter codebase for supported mobile and desktop builds

 **Acceptance Criteria:**
-- App installs and runs on API 26+ devices
+- App installs and runs on supported Android mobile builds and supported desktop builds
-- No use of APIs unavailable below the minimum SDK
+- The same saved history file opens correctly on both mobile and desktop builds
+- Platform-native share, file open/save, and secure-storage integrations are used where available

 #### COMPAT-002: Device & Screen Support (Must Have)
-**Target:** Phones and tablets, 4.5"–12" screens, portrait and landscape
+**Target:** Phones, tablets, laptops, and desktop windows in portrait, landscape, and resizable layouts

 **Acceptance Criteria:**
 - Responsive layouts adapt to screen size and orientation
-- No content is cut off or inaccessible on supported screen sizes
+- No content is cut off or inaccessible on supported screen sizes or desktop window sizes

 ---